Cookie-based advertising is dying and the way business can target their audience will necessarily have to shift accordingly.

 Relying on such server-to-server tracking solutions will give companies both the trust to work with a partner which deeply understands the process, and safe and reliable technology to preserve the efficiency of their marketing performances.

 Conclusion and Main Takeaways

-In order to avoid cookie-based advertising campaigns, companies should leverage first-party data collected with server to server conversion tracking technology.
-This will enable companies not only to stay ahead of the competition by keeping their marketing strategies up and running but also have more control in the data streamlined to publishing platforms.
+In order to avoid cookie-based advertising campaigns, companies should leverage first-party data collected with server-to-server conversion tracking technology.
+This will enable companies not only to stay ahead of the competition by keeping their marketing strategies up and running but also to have more control in the data streamlined to publishing platforms.